UPPS 04.04.11 - University Classification and Compensation

 Employee Categories at Texas State

-Administrative Officers – determined by TSUS Board of Regents or the president, and includes vice presidents, academic deans, and the director of Athletics.
-These positions are exempt from the Fair Labor Standards Act’s (FLSA) overtime provisions and do not have a University Pay Plan pay range maximum.
+Administrative Officers – as determined by the president and approved by The TSUS Board of Regents.
+Includes, but is not limited to, vice presidents and academic deans.
+These positions are exempt from the Fair Labor Standards Act’s (FLSA) overtime provisions.

 Additional information on student employees can be found in UPPS No. 07.07.03, Hourly Student Employment Procedures; UPPS No. 04.04.03, Staff Employment; UPPS No. 07.07.06, Graduate Student Employment; and the University Pay Plan.